Writing Placement Prompt — Fall 2018

 - Your completed draft should be about 500 words.

-- Do not include your name in the document you copy and paste into the submission form.
+- Do not include your name on the argument summary itself.

 - Do not wait until the last day to write your first draft; leave some time to revise and carefully edit your draft, and submit as polished of a final draft as you can.